War for the dawn

 |“||The ashes were white, rising in the updraft, yet all at once it seemed as if they were falling.
 Snow, I thought.
 Then the sparks in the air seemed to circle, to become a ring of torches, and I was looking through the fire down on some high hill in a forest.
 The cinders had become men in black behind the torches, and there were shapes moving through the snow.
 For all the heat of the fire, I felt a cold so terrible I shivered, and when I did the sight was gone, the fire but a fire once again. but what I saw was real, I’d stake my kingdom on it.||”|

-After the Battle of Castle Black Melisandre states that the war they have come to fight is a war for life itself.
+After the battle beneath the Wall Melisandre states that the war they have come to fight is a war for life itself.
 Melisandre tells Maester Aemon that the prince that was promised is standing before him, King Stannis Baratheon, who is Azor Ahai reborn and that in him the prophecies are fulfilled.

 |“||These little wars are no more than a scuffle of children before what is to come.
 The one whose name may not be spoken is marshalling his power ... a power fell and evil and strong beyond measure.
 Soon comes the cold, and the night that never ends ...
 Unless true men find the courage to fight it.
 Men whose hearts are fire.||”|